popgengui/agestrucnb/README.md

 	 Codewise we have a tkinter-based interface, supported by a class structure, essentially a host ttk notebook that brings up interfaces for various analyses.
-	These interfaces essentially consist of the GUI itself as a class, which then uses non-gui classes that handle the input (as delivered by the interface, analysis, and output.
+	These interfaces essentially consist of the GUI itself as a class, which then uses non-gui classes that handle the input (as delivered by the interface), analysis, and output.
 This is seen in the file, preliminary_uml_classes.png (a diagram that is sorely in need up updating).
 A better look at the current structure of the program can be seen via descriptions of classes and